NavaneethMv/Encrypt/README.md

 # Encrypt
-A simple python script to encrypt desired files using AES(Advanced Encryption Standard)
+A simple python script to encrypt and decrypt desired files using AES(Advanced Encryption Standard)